 Standing in front of an empty canvas still puts me off in tautness.
 My heart beats faster, my hands get wet – I‘m excited – excited about what will come and what will flow through me.
 I have a rough idea and fantasy and define colors by my mood and feelings, try to determine a aim – knowing, that it‘s the best to let it flow.

-I start – and loose the feeling of space and time.
+I start – and lose the feeling of space and time.
 It feels now like a wild ride with intense ups and downs.
 I try new things, follow my instincts and combined with my imagination, I am editing the canvas.
 I stop – I feel – I focus – I decide and give colors and forms enough time to “develop”.
 I continue this process, until I find the right composition, depth, contrast and harmony – a piece, which the energy, the mood embodies.
 It is like a birth, – a unique piece of me.
 After that process, which can last for several days or weeks, my work is so close to my heart, that it often takes some time until I‘m able to let it go.

 My aim is to reflect the uniqueness and magnificence of life.
 My hope is that the beholder sympathizes that and feel free to unhand and immerse into a multifaceted, abstract world – and enjoy!